yzrs/CapeNext/README.md

 ## Introduction

-**CapeNext** is initially described in [arXiv](https://arxiv.org/pdf/2511.13102), which a new framework that innovatively integrates hierarchical cross-modal interaction
+**CapeNext** is available at [arXiv](https://arxiv.org/pdf/2511.13102).
+It's a new framework that innovatively integrates hierarchical cross-modal interaction

 with dual-stream feature refinement, enhancing the joint embedding with both class-level and instance-specific cues from